hwz/chirp/module-2/readme.md

 ###Connecting Model and View###

+####$scope variables
-Now that the two are connected, we're can create objects in our `mainController` for our view to access and display.
+Now that the two are connected, we can create objects in our `mainController` for our view to access and display.
 We're going to invoke a `$scope` object as we're constructing our `mainController`.
 The `$scope` object is increbibly important, and is the Model part of our Model-View-Controller.
 It is shared between our controller and our view, and is how we can pass data and even functions between the two.

 We'll attach a `posts` array to our `$scope` to store all the posts that are created.